Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Discussions and conclusions

 \section{Discussions and conclusions}

-This paper presents a comprehensive framework for analyzing the probabilistic responses of two-dimensional nonlinear stochastic dynamical systems subjected to external FGN excitation, with a specific application to SDOF nonlinear oscillators.
-The proposed methodology consists of three key components: First, leveraging FWIS theory, we derive a novel memFPK equation capable of characterizing the joint PDF evolution for systems with general nonlinearities and arbitrary noise intensities.
-Second, to enable numerical implementation, we develop a data-driven DLMM for accurate estimation of the memory-dependent diffusion coefficients.
-Finally, these coefficients are incorporated into the memFPK equation, which is subsequently solved using an efficient FD scheme to obtain complete probabilistic response characteristics.
+This paper presents a framework for analyzing the transient probabilistic responses of two-dimensional nonlinear stochastic dynamical systems under external FGN excitation, with a special focus on nonlinear SDOF oscillators.
+By using the FWIS integral theory, we establish a new memFPK equation to describe the transient evolution of the joint PDF of two-dimensional systems excited by FGN.
+To solve this equation numerically, we develop a data-driven DLM treatment to estimate the memory-dependent diffusion coefficients that involve conditional expectations.
+After estimating these coefficients, we integrate them into the memFPK equation, which is then solved using a FD scheme to obtain the transient probabilistic responses.
+We verify the validity and effectiveness of the proposed framework through numerical examples.
+The results show that the method can accurately capture transient joint PDFs, marginal PDFs, low-probability tail behavior, and statistical moments.
+Comparisons with analytical solutions or MCS results further prove the accuracy and numerical reliability of the proposed approach.
+These findings confirm that the method is capable of describing the transient probabilistic responses induced by long-memory stochastic excitation.

-The framework's effectiveness is demonstrated through numerical examples encompassing both SDOF linear and nonlinear oscillators as well as two-dimensional systems under FGN excitation.
-The results indicate that the proposed method achieves high accuracy in capturing transient joint and marginal PDF, while maintaining computational efficiency.
-This establishes the approach as a valuable tool for investigating complex non-Markovian stochastic dynamics.
-Current research efforts are focused on extending the memFPK framework to address multi-degree-of-freedom nonlinear oscillators with both external and parametric FGN excitations, promising broader applicability in engineering analysis and design.
+This study offers an effective method for the probabilistic analysis of non-Markovian stochastic dynamics in engineering and biomedical fields.
+In practical engineering research, the effectiveness of the proposed memFPK framework has been verified in the probabilistic analysis of tilt-rotor aircraft whirl flutter \cite{kong2026analytical}.
+In biomedical modeling, the numerical example of genetic toggle switches presented in this work proves that the established method is capable of characterizing non-Gaussian features and stochastic switching phenomena in nonlinear regulatory systems.
+In a general sense, this method broadens the application scope of traditional FPK equations beyond classic Markovian systems, and provides a straightforward approach to investigate transient joint PDFs, marginal PDFs, tail characteristics and various non-Gaussian response behaviors under FGN excitation.